node-red/designs/designs/timeout-api.md

 processing of a message within a given time.
 But this can only work if the runtime knows a node has been updated to call `node.done`.

-By default, a Node cannot be timed out.
+**By default, a Node cannot be timed out**

 It will be up to individual implementations to decide if it makes sense to add timeout handling.

-If they do choose to support timeout logic, they will:

-1. call `Node.setTimeout(secs)` in their constructor to set their timeout value.
+Some nodes, such as the Change and Switch nodes do not perform any long-running activity, so would not make sense to enable timeout handling in them.

-2. optionally add handler for the `timeout` event:
+To enable timeout handling a node must add an event handler for the `timeout` event:

     this.on('timeout', function(msg) {
         // Process this timeout.
-For example, cancel any in-flight })
+For example, cancel any in-flight work })

+By adding this handler, the node is telling the runtime it can be timed out and, therefore, that the node *will* call `node.done(msg)` when it finishes with each message.

-If the node has set a timeout, then the runtime will track the messages passed to the node using `_msgid`.
+The runtime will track the messages passed to the node using a `Set` - this removes the need to rely on any particular message property value (such as `_msgId`) that could be modified by the node.

 If `node.done()` is not called within the required timeout the runtime will call `Node.error(err,msg)` and trigger the timeout listener if one is registered.
-TODO: describe the precise details of the `err` passed in this case.

 ### Next steps

 Some implementation considerations and outstanding questions:

- - `_msgid` might not be unique - for example a sequence of messages from a `Split` node.
-That makes tracking messages in/out of a node tricky.
-Should the node generate new `_msgid` values if it detects a duplication?
-That could break message tracking in the metrics event layer.

  - how should a Function node indicate it can be timed-out?
-Adding `node.setTimeout()` to the top of the function code would mean it is called after a msg is received - too late to start the timeout handling logic.
-It could be exposed as a config option on the node, which leads to the next point....

- - Should it be possible in the UI to set a timeout on any node?
-Or at least those nodes that support a timeout?
-The question becomes how the editor knows a node can be timed-out; the call to `setTimeout()` is in the runtime and only made when a Node is being created.
-Does the node's HTML also need a flag adding to say it can be timed out?
+It could be able to set a timeout handler in the same was as described above - but that would be evaluated with every single message the Function receives.

+ - This api assumes a default timeout value is applied to all enabled nodes.
+    - Should it be possible for individual nodes to be given a custom timeout value?
+    - If so, how does the user provide that value?
+The Editor does not know if the runtime instance has added a `timeout` handler
+      - add another flag in the node's HTML file?
+      - add the option in the UI regardless?
+    - An node-level api will be needed for the node to give its value to override the default - `node.setTimeout(secs)`.

+ - The simple implementation of a timeout will be to add a `setTimeout` for every message that is passed to the node - clearing the timeout when `done` is called.
+   That does, however, lead to a performance issue if we are creating and clearing hundreds of timers a second.
+A more careful design would be to have one `setTimeout` active per node that checks for the next thing to timeout.
+   This is probably the most critical part of the implementation to get right.

 ## History